-Flutter framework has its core components being developed by the Google Team, which is a plus for its further development and stability.
-Even tho, Flutter is still new technology it's a fully stable solution.
+The Flutter framework has its core components being developed by the Google team, which is a plus for its further development and stability.
+Even tho Flutter is still a new technology; it's a fully stable solution.
 Google team takes care of its stable support and is transparent about the development roadmap, planning at least one year ahead and considering developers' opinions while making fixes and improvements.

 Flutter 3.3 version came along with Dart 2.18.1 and brought some exciting widgets, features, DevTools, and useful VSCode extensions that can improve app development.
 Google is also working on increasing its supply chain security and bringing the infrastructure in line with the requirements described in SLSA documentation.
 They have achieved Supply Chain Levels for Software Artifacts (SLSA) Level 2 security.

 Besides that, the broad developer community is an additional source of market credibility for the product.
-Since Flutter's early days, it has been attracting developers who emphasize the ease and speed of Flutter app development (thanks to Flutter's architecture), even with a demanding user interface (visual components) and complex animations.
+Since Flutter's early days, it has been attracting developers who emphasize the ease and speed of Flutter app development (as a result of Flutter's architecture), even with a demanding user interface (visual components) and complex animations.
 Plus, it's a multi-platform solution (for iOS and Android apps).

 Flutter does its own UI drawing, which frees us from being dependent on the operating system version.
 Also, the declarative style of Flutter’s UI programming means you describe only once what the UI should look like for any given state.

-Dart is the main programming language in Flutter.
+Flutter uses Dart programming language.
 It is also a client-optimized language for developing fast apps on any platform, mainly because the same Dart scripts without modification work in iOS and Android native apps without modification.

 Flutter is an open-source project with contributions from many companies and individuals worldwide and from Google.
-The availability of many open-source libraries speeds up the Flutter app development time.
+The availability of many open-source libraries shortens the time of Flutter app development.

 Flutter has an engaged community that impacts the improvements and the ease of use.
 So when developers come across issues with code, they can look at Flutter's well-written documentation with many detailed and interactive examples of basic use cases.

-Flutter is a set of software development tools and a cross-platform solution, which allows it to build web, mobile, and desktop applications from a single codebase.
-It significantly increases the speed of development.
+Flutter is a set of software development tools and a cross-platform solution that allows it to build web, mobile, and desktop applications from a single codebase.
+It significantly increases the speed of application development.

 Hot reload allows a developer to edit code and apply those changes immediately.
 Flutter has a hot reload feature, so when a change to the code appears, it can be seen instantly in the application, which positively impacts development.

-You can also count on our experience and advice in web development in Flutter.
+You can also count on our experience and advice in Flutter for web and Flutter for desktop.